UK Student Climate Network: Structure

-The organisation is divided into the regional groups of: South East, South West, Midlands, North East, North West, Wales and, as of July 2019, London.
-UKSCN is part of the Youth Strike 4 Climate movement in England and Wales.
+The organisation was divided into the regional groups of: South East, South West, Midlands, North East, North West, Wales and, from July 2019, London.
+UKSCN was part of the Youth Strike 4 Climate movement in England and Wales.
 The rest of the UK is covered by separate organisations, in Scotland by Fridays For Future Scotland, in Northern Ireland by the Youth Climate Association Northern Ireland (YCANI).
-YCANI previously were affiliated with UKSCN, however, split away from the group due to cultural, legal and political differences between the two groups respective operating countries.
+YCANI previously were affiliated with UKSCN, however, split away from the group due to cultural, legal and political differences between the two groups’ respective operating countries.
 FFF Scotland were asked to join UKSCN soon after the founding of both organisations, however, declined for similar reasons.

 Isle of Man Student Climate Network are a separate group who organise strikes in the Isle of Man, a Crown Dependency of the United Kingdom.
 Isle of Man Student Climate Network coordinates with UKSCN, but are an independent organisation, founded in March 2019 by Ciara Sowerby, Archibald Elliott and Emily Thompson.

-UKSCN does not directly organise strikes, they act as a support network for over 120 active local groups and strikes in over 300 locations around England and Wales.
-It has a national organising team that is split into several working groups that take part in campaigns and work with other movements.
+UKSCN did not directly organise strikes, but acted as a network for over 120 active local groups and strikes in over 300 locations around England and Wales.
+It had a national organising team that was split into several working groups that took part in campaigns and worked with other movements.
 The number of volunteers assisting the group grew from around 30 in early March 2019 to an estimate of 300 by the end of April that year.
-In addition, it provides a platform for connection to around 350 youth strikers, whom are unaffiliated to the group specifically.
+In addition, it provided a platform for connection to around 350 youth strikers, whom are unaffiliated to the group specifically.